Serang

 Serang has a tropical rainforest climate, with no dry season month.
-It faces the Java Sea, which is home to Thousand Islands.
+It faces the Java Sea, which is home to the Thousand Islands.

 Serang had a population of 576,961 in the 2010 census, making it the third most populous city in the province of Banten.
-The 2020 Census gave a total of 692,101; the official estimate as at mid 2022 was 720,362.
-Serang is located approximately 15 km from the border of Jabodetabek and sometimes considered as amalgamated with Greater Jakarta.
+The 2020 Census gave a total of 692,101; the official estimate as at mid 2023 was 735,651.
+Serang is located approximately 15 km from the border of Jabodetabek (the Jakarta Metropolitan Area), and is sometimes considered as amalgamated with Greater Jakarta.

 Culture

 Religion

 The majority of people in Serang and Banten Province embrace Islam, but other religions coexist peacefully.
 Serang is often known as "kota santri" or the "city of pious people", due to the history as a traditional center of Islamic learning.
 The city hosts two of the major congregational mosques in Banten province, Ats-Tsauroh Great Mosque of Serang and Al-Bantani Grand Mosque, which hold the capacity of 2,500 and 10,000 worshippers respectively.